iYaldi/TicketPad_Users_Guide/PrivacyPolicy.md

 **Last updated: January 18, 2026**

-This browser extension ("the Extension") is designed with a very simple privacy philosophy:
+This browser extension TicketPad is designed with a very simple privacy philosophy:

 **We collect, store, process, share or transmit absolutely no personal data from you.**